bwinnacott/WGCNA_pipeline/README.md

 * If merging cleaned data, begin with [data pre-processing](Data_Pre-processing)
 * If running WGCNA with cleaned and processed data (available on Google Drive), begin by [running WGCNA](Running_WGCNA)

-## Input data
-A minimum of 15 samples is recommended for WGCNA.
-Therefore, if you have N experimental samples, you must find 15-N samples from public databases.

 ## Data_Cleanup
 For the incorporation of data from a new dataset/source, follow the [Dataset_Cleanup_Tutorial.Rmd](https://github.com/2020-bgmp/group-projects-invivo-fall-project/blob/master/dataset_cleanup_tutorial/Dataset_Cleanup_Tutorial.Rmd) instructions.